Logos: ʿAql

 One of the names given to a concept very much like the Christian Logos by the classical Muslim metaphysicians is ʿaql, which is the "Arabic equivalent to the Greek νοῦς (intellect)."
 In the writings of the Islamic neoplatonist philosophers, such as al-Farabi (c.
 872) and Avicenna (d.
 1037), the idea of the ʿaql was presented in a manner that both resembled "the late Greek doctrine" and, likewise, "corresponded in many respects to the Logos Christology."

 The concept of logos in Sufism is used to relate the "Uncreated" (God) to the "Created" (humanity).
 In Sufism, for the Deist, no contact between man and God can be possible without the logos.
-The logos is everywhere and always the same, but its personification is "unique" within each region.
+The logos is everywhere and always the same, but its personification is "unique" within each epoch.
 Jesus and Muhammad are seen as the personifications of the logos, and this is what enables them to speak in such absolute terms.

 One of the boldest and most radical attempts to reformulate the neoplatonic concepts into Sufism arose with the philosopher Ibn Arabi, who traveled widely in Spain and North Africa.
 His concepts were expressed in two major works The Ringstones of Wisdom (Fusus al-Hikam) and The Meccan Illuminations (Al-Futūḥāt al-Makkiyya).
 To Ibn Arabi, every prophet corresponds to a reality which he called a logos (Kalimah), as an aspect of the unique divine being.
 In his view the divine being would have for ever remained hidden, had it not been for the prophets, with logos providing the link between man and divinity.

 Ibn Arabi seems to have adopted his version of the logos concept from neoplatonic and Christian sources, although (writing in Arabic rather than Greek) he used more than twenty different terms when discussing it.
 For Ibn Arabi, the logos or "Universal Man" was a mediating link between individual human beings and the divine essence.

 Other Sufi writers also show the influence of the neoplatonic logos.
 In the 15th century Abd al-Karīm al-Jīlī introduced the Doctrine of Logos and the Perfect Man.
 For al-Jīlī, the "perfect man" (associated with the logos or the Prophet) has the power to assume different forms at different times and to appear in different guises.

 In Ottoman Sufism, Şeyh Gâlib (d.
 1799) articulates Sühan (logos-Kalima) in his Hüsn ü Aşk (Beauty and Love) in parallel to Ibn Arabi's Kalima.
 In the romance, Sühan appears as an embodiment of Kalima as a reference to the Word of God, the Perfect Man, and the Reality of Muhammad.